FC Barcelona Bàsquet: Recent years

 In the following years, Barcelona would stay on top of Spanish basketball, playing almost all league and cup finals against rival Real Madrid.
 From 2012 until 2014, Barcelona managed to reach the Euroleague Final Four.
 However, it could not reach further than the semifinals.
 Barcelona won the Spanish Championship in 2014, but the next few seasons became absolute disasters, both in the Euroleague, and the Spanish League.
 However, the team saw a return to form in the Copa del Rey, which was won in 2018, in 2019 and in 2021 defeating Real Madrid on all three finals.
-In 2021 the Spanish Championship was won for the 19th time —the first in seven years— and only a narrow defeat against Anadolu Efes in the championship game of the 2021 EuroLeague Final Four prevented the Catalan giants from winning the competition for the third time.
+In 2021 the Spanish Championship was won for the 19th time—the first in seven years—and only a narrow defeat against Anadolu Efes in the championship game of the 2021 EuroLeague Final Four prevented the Catalan giants from winning the competition for the third time.
+On June 21, 2023, Barça defeated Real Madrid 82–93 to win their 20th Spanish Championship.

 Sponsorship naming

-From 2004 until 2007 the club was sponsored by the Winterthur Group, a Swiss insurance company with offices in Barcelona since 1910, which led to the team featuring the birthplace of Joan Gamper, the club's founder, on their shirts.
+Banca Catalana was the team's initial sponsor, being featured in the official name and the team's uniform for 10 seasons, between 1989 and 1998.
+From 2004 until 2007 the club was sponsored by the Winterthur Group, a Swiss insurance company with offices in Barcelona since 1910.
+Coincidentally, Winterthur was the birthplace of club founder Joan Gamper.
 In 2006 the Winterthur Group was taken over by AXA, leading to a change in the club name.
 In the 2008–09 season, the club's sponsorship changed to Spanish insurer Regal (a division of Liberty Seguros, the Spanish subsidiary of American insurer Liberty Mutual).
 This sponsorship finished in June 2013.
+The team's most recent name sponsor was Turkish tyre manufacturer Lassa Tyres, between 2015 and 2019.